bbarker/haskell-zio/README.md

 a very fundamental level.
 As well, `UIO` has the same meaning as in the Scala implementation, but it isn't an alias, since it is an inner monad of the `ZIO` type.

+An apparent downsize of having `UIO`, `EIO`, and `ZIO` as distinct (non-aliased) types is that one might feel inclined to provide APIs for one or more of these when warranted.

 [//]: # (Table generated from docs/type_aliases.csv using https://www.tablesgenerator.com/markdown_tables)